 [30:11] So, I’m working on back episodes as well, it’s going to take a while, but it’s worth doing because it makes the show accessible to people with hearing impairment, which is fantastic.
 And the new site will also have as many transcripts as possible.
 I’m working on it!
 If I had more financial support I could outsource a lot of that work, hint-hint!

-[30:34] To connect with me, email firstname.lastname@example.org, or leave a message at 1-801-806-1015.
+[30:34] To connect with me, email firstname.lastname@example.org.
 Why don’t you call to let everyone know what your favorite budget hotel is in Paris?
 I’d love to know that and I bet lots of listeners would also love to know.

 [30:53] You can also talk about that if you join the Join Us in France Closed Group on Facebook.
 And when you do, please answer the questions so I know you’re not a spammer.